prototypefund/Digital_Bargeld-docs/developers-manual.rst

 Code Repositories
 -----------------

-Taler code is versioned via Git.
+Taler code is versioned with Git.
 For those users without write access, all the codebases are found at the following URL:

 ::